The Lost Art of Scratch Cooking

 I’m not a huge fan of gadgets, particularly electric ones.
-You don’t want to be reliant on those and then suddenly have to make everything without them in the even that the grid goes down.
+You don’t want to be reliant on those and then suddenly have to make everything without them in the event that the grid goes down.
 Bread machines, for example, while wonderfully convenient, would be of little use without power.
 If you are already faced with having to cook using alternative methods (like over an open fire) you don’t want to also have to learn how to knead dough.
-Trust me, in such an event, you’ll have enough challenges!
+Trust me, in such a situation, you’ll have enough challenges!

 Once you have the basics down, you can begin to experiment, and this is what separates the “decent” cooks from the really “great” cooks.
 Initially, don’t veer too far from the original recipe.
 You can start by altering the spices to suit the preferences of your family.
 Next thing you know, you’ll look at a recipe, get a general idea of what they’re making and then set off to create your own unique dish!